Introduction

 Similarly, face cards act as trump cards in games like Euchre, Hearts and Bridge.
 Here, the face cards dominate numerical cards and often change the game's direction.

 In Blackjack, the face cards play a substantial role and have a value of 10 points each when chasing to make a score of 21.
-This means the face cards are the most desired cards in blackjack.
+This means that face cards are the most desired cards in blackjack.

 Face card-specific games and variations